The World Is Waiting for the Sunrise: Legacy

 More than one hundred recorded versions have been commercially released.
 Initially, when the song's hopeful sentiment appealed to audiences in the post-World War I era, it was recorded by both singers and instrumentalists, including Morton Downey, Fritz Kreisler, and Ted Lewis.
 Later, as a popular vehicle for improvisation, it was recorded by many jazz musicians, among them Benny Goodman, Duke Ellington, Django Reinhardt, Mel Powell, Jess Stacy, Jack Teagarden and Cuban mambo master Machito.
-It has also become something of a standard in bluegrass music, being recorded by such popular artists as the Seldom Scene, Raymond Fairchild, and the inimitable Don Reno.
+It has also become something of a standard in bluegrass music, being recorded by such popular artists as the Seldom Scene, Raymond Fairchild, and Don Reno.

 The Beatles (then The Quarrymen), recorded a home version on a Grundig tape recorder in April or May, 1960.
 The Beatles version featured guitars by Harrison and Lennon and vocals from Paul McCartney.
 Canadian jazz musicians to record the song include Bert Niosi (1946), Peter Appleyard (1957), Ed Bickert (1979), and Oscar Peterson (1980).
 A version by doo-wop group the Larks is featured in the 1955 film Rhythm and Blues Revue.

 Takeshi Terauchi & Bunnys recorded an instrumental version of the song on their 1967 album, The World Is Waiting For Terry.

-One of the most memorable covers of the song was done by Stan Laurel in the Laurel and Hardy film The Flying Deuces (1939), as Laurel takes the bed strings and plays the song on it like a harp.
-It was an ironic gesture as the boys, who joined the French Foreign Legion, were caught deserting and were to be shot at dawn.
+A cover of the song was done by Stan Laurel in the Laurel and Hardy film The Flying Deuces (1939), as Laurel takes the bed strings and plays the song on it like a harp.
+It was an ironic gesture as the boys, having joined the French Foreign Legion and been caught deserting, were to be shot at dawn.

 The song is also referenced in Tennessee Williams's play The Glass Menagerie as the music heard emanating from the Paradise Dance Hall across the alley from the Wingfields' tenement building.
 The dance hall represents the outside world that Tom hopes in some ways to join.

 The Les Paul and Mary Ford version of the song appears in a teaser video released by American band The Voidz to promote their album Virtue.
 The video was directed by Warren Fu.

+Stan Freberg did a comic version of the song, in which the chorus speeds up with the music, causing an explosion at the end of the song.